 5. SUBMIT YOUR TEXAS LTC 100 DOCUMENT

 This document is provided by your instructor and shows you completed your classroom time and your shooting proficiency.
 Upload by following the link: https://www.dps.texas.gov/rsd/contact/ltcatt.aspx

 ALREADY SUBMITTED APPLICATION?

-If you completed your DPS application prior to taking an LTC class or shooting proficiency your form may still be valid.
+If you are already a handgun license applicant prior to taking an LTC class or shooting proficiency your form may still be valid.
 Contact us for any questions or to schedule your time.

 REASONS YOU MAY BE DISQUALIFIED:

 - If you are a fugitive from the law

 - If you have class A or B misdemeanors

 - If you may have Child support debt